NetZero Coffee and the Traceability Seal

 Biochar.
 The technology that transforms coffee production

-Biochar plays a fundamental role in regenerative agriculture and is recognized for significant benefits to soil and climate.
+Biochar plays a fundamental role in regenerative agriculture and is recognized for its significant benefits to soil and climate.
 Among the main effects are:

-Carbon capture and storage in the soil for long periods.
+1. Carbon capture and storage in the soil for long periods.

-Improvement of water and nutrient retention, increasing crop resilience.
+2. Improvement of water and nutrient retention, increasing crop resilience.

-Reduction of emissions that would occur from the disposal or burning of production waste.
+3. Reduction of emissions that would occur from the disposal or burning of production waste.

-Why are producers adopting the NetZero Label?
+Why producers are adopting the NetZero Label

 Producers participating in the program have access to concrete benefits.
 Among the main ones are: